Colectivo (Venezuela): Shipping of humanitarian aid

+Blackouts

-During the 2019 Venezuelan blackouts in March, Maduro called on the armed paramilitary gangs, saying, "The time has come for active resistance".
+During blackouts in March 2019, Maduro called on the armed paramilitary gangs, saying, "The time has come for active resistance".
 US State Department special envoy to Venezuela Elliot Abrams labeled this a "breakdown in law and order", and said, "That's calling for armed gangs to take over the streets (...)
 Perhaps it is a sign of Maduro's lack of confidence in his own security forces."
 As blackouts continued, on 31 March, citizens protested the lack of electricity and water in Caracas and other cities; some of the protests occurred close to the presidential palace.
 Maduro called again on the colectivos, asking them "to defend the peace of every barrio, of every block".
 Videos circulated on social media showing colectivos threatening protesters and shooting in the streets; two protesters were shot.

-In 2019, the National Assembly of Venezuela designated the colectivos as terrorist groups due to their "violence paramilitary actions, intimidation, murders and other crimes", declaring their acts as state-sponsored terrorism.

-2020–22
+2020 Barqusimeto shooting

 On 29 February 2020, the Speaker of the National Assembly of Venezuela Juan Guaidó mobilized a march against Nicolás Maduro in the Juan de Villegas parish, Barquisimeto, Lara state.
 Colectivos shot at Guaido's supporters and him, who was in a van at the time, leaving ten injured.

+Other incidents

 On 3 November 2022, colectivos attacked and denailed four female students of the University of the Andes that were protesting against the visit in Mérida state of Diosdado Cabello, vice-president of the United Socialist Party of Venezuela (PSUV).

+2023 opposition primary elections

+In the morning of the 2023 Unitary Platform presidential primaries, on 22 October, colectivos prevented the installation of the voting center in the El Guarataro neighborhood of western Caracas.
+The non-governmental organization Voto Joven denounced that the groups stole material from a voting table and that violence with a firearm was registered.
+Neighbors of the neighborhood installed the voting center after the intimidation.
+In Plaza La Estrella, in Caracas, the beginning of voting was postponed due to the intentional burning of garbage in the center of the voting point.
+Nuns of the Patronato San José de Tarbes denounced that voters who tried to participate were threatened by colectivos, and that the center had to be moved to another location.
+Also in the morning, armed civilians entered the voting point La Cañada, in San Juan parish, pointed at the coordinator of the voting center and took away a table during the beginning of the process, firing several shots.